kz882/gym/README.md

 - [ ] Differentiate y from t junctions
 - [ ] Differentiate x from merge juntions
 - [ ] Add road lines
+- [ ] Fix joints of roads in some cases
 - [ ] Change car when not racing

 ---